 How To Write Names In Japanese - Part 2

-Kanji was adopted from Chinese characters in the fourth century AD with Kanji literally means "Chinese Characters."
-While Kanji and today’s Chinese writing system have many similarities, it must be emphasized that the reading and usage are now quite different.
+kanji was adopted from Chinese characters in the fourth century AD with kanji literally means "Chinese Characters."
+While kanji and today’s Chinese writing system have many similarities, it must be emphasized that the reading is completely different and the usage are often quite different.
 This means that using a Chinese translation for a name would not be the same as a Japanese translation.

 Chinese characters originated as a pictographic or ideographic way to represent words.
 That is, like Egyptian hieroglyphics Chinese characters started as pictures to represent words and concepts.
 Over the years these were abstracted and simplified, but their origins as pictures remains.